CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-NetQ-Release-Versioning-and-Support-Policy.md

 toc: 4
 ---

-This article outlines the release version numbering structure, and support policies, for:
+This article outlines the release version numbering structure and support policies for NetQ.

-- Cumulus NetQ 3.x
-- Cumulus NetQ 2.x
-- Cumulus NetQ 1.4

 ## Version Definitions

 Cumulus NetQ software installation file names include a version number, in the form of x.y.z-OS\~TAG\_CPU.